AI-Generated Content (AIGC) for Various Data Modalities: A Survey

-\textbf{Image-to-3D Mesh.} There has also been much interest in generating 3D meshes from image inputs.
+\textit{Image-to-3D Mesh.} There has also been much interest in generating 3D meshes from image inputs.
 Kato et al. \cite{kato2018neural} propose a neural renderer that can render the mesh output (i.e., project the mesh vertices onto the screen coordinate system and generating the image) as a differentiable operation, enabling generation of 3D meshes from images.
-Kanazawa et al. \cite{kanazawa2018learning} presents an approach to generate meshes with only a collection of RGM images, without requiring ground truth 3D data or mullti-view images of the object, which enables image to mesh reconstruction.
-Pixel2Mesh \cite{wang2018pixel2mesh} also generates 3D meshes from single RGB images with their graph-based convolutional network (GCN) architecture in a coarse-to-fine fashion, which learns to deform ellipsoid meshes into the target shape.
+Kanazawa et al. \cite{kanazawa2018learning} presents an approach to generate meshes with only a collection of RGB images, without requiring ground truth 3D data or multi-view images of the object, which enables image to mesh reconstruction.
+Pixel2Mesh \cite{wang2018pixel2mesh} also generates 3D meshes from single RGB images with their GCN-based architecture in a coarse-to-fine fashion, which learns to deform ellipsoid meshes into the target shape.
 Liao et al. \cite{liao2018deep} design a differentiable Marching Cubes layer which allows learning of an explicit surface mesh representation given raw observations (e.g., images or point clouds) as input.

-\textbf{Image-to-neural fields.} To further improve scalability and resolution, some works explore generating neural fields from images.
+\textit{Image-to-neural fields.} To further improve scalability and resolution, some works explore generating neural fields from images.
 DISN \cite{xu2019disn} introduces an approach to take a single image as input and predict the SDF which is a continuous field that represents the 3D shape with arbitrary resolution.
 Michalkiewicz et al. \cite{michalkiewicz2019implicit} incorporate level set methods into the architecture and introduces an implicit representation of 3D surfaces as a distinct layer in the architecture of a CNN to improve accuracy on 3D reconstruction from images.
-SDFDiff \cite{jiang2020sdfdiff} is a differentiable render based on ray-casting SDFs, which allows 3D reconstruction with a high level of detail and complex topology from one or several images.
+SDFDiff \cite{jiang2020sdfdiff} is a differentiable render based on ray-casting SDFs, which allows 3D reconstruction with a high level of detail and complex topology.